| Activities

 internationales and the CÉRIUM in collaboration with the Institute for

-European Studies and the Chaire Jean Monnet en Intégration européenne.
+European Studies and the Chaire Jean Monnet en Intégration européenne. * Flexibility and

 Security in Europe: The debate on